ocapn/ocapn/draft-specifications/CapTP Specification.md

     <-> Receiver` session.
 2.  `exporter-location` This is the OCapN URI of the exporter.
 3.  `session` This is the session ID for the `Gifter <-> Exporter` session.
-4.  `gifter-side` This is the gifter's per-session public key in the `Gifter <->
+4.  `gifter-side` This is a value derived from the per session public key of one side within a session.
+The process of calculating this is described below.
-    Exporter` session.
 5.  `gift-id` This is the gift ID that is generated by the Gifter that the `desc:export` will be deposited at.
 This `gift-id` MUST be unique for gifts deposited on the exporter by the gifter (i.e. per session).

+The `gifter-side` should be the ID of the side within the session which is the gifter, this can be created by doing the following:

+1. Serialize to Syrup the per session public key of the side in question
+2. SHA256 hash of the result produced in step 1.
+3. SHA256 hash of the result produced in step 2.

 The Session ID which is used both here and in the `desc:handoff-receive` is created by the following:

-1. SHA256 hash of the Syrup serialized session-key of both sides
-2. SHA256 hash of the hashed session-keys in step 1.
+1. Calculate the ID of each side using the process described above.
-3. Sort them based on the resulting octets
+2. Sort both IDs based on the resulting octets
-4. Concatinating them in the order from number 3
+3. Concatinating them in the order from number 3
-5. Append the string "prot0" to the beginning
+4. Append the string "prot0" to the beginning
-6. SHA256 hash the resulting string, this is the `session-ID`
+5. SHA256 hash the resulting string, this is the `session-ID`
-7. SHA256 hash of the result produced in step 6.
+6. SHA256 hash of the result produced in step 6.

 ## [`desc:handoff-receive`](#desc-handoff-receive)